When you plan a trip, you might be wonder, “Should I buy travel insurance? Is it worth the cost?”

-Plus, InteleTravel agents—who are able to become independent travel agents and book travel for others and themselves—have access to those deals as well.
+Plus, InteleTravel advisors—who are able to become independent travel agents and book travel for others and themselves—have access to those deals as well.
 For instance, if you're an agent and you book travel insurance through Travel Insured, not only will you receive protection at a discounted rate, but you'll also receive up to 28% of Travel Insured's commission.
-The same goes if you book travel for someone else—you get him or her the best deal on travel insurance and then earn a commission on that sale.
+The same goes if you book travel for someone else—you get them the best deal on travel insurance and then earn a commission on that sale.

-Here are a couple travel insurance packages available at Travel Insured.
+Here are a couple of travel insurance packages available at Travel Insured:

 Travel Medical Protector Plan covers emergency accident expenses, accidental death and dismemberment, emergency evacuation, trip delay as well as repatriation of remains for travelers who are going to be leaving the United States for at least 10 days.

-The Airline Ticket Protector Plan covers for travel and baggage delays, non-refundable airline tickets and missed connections.
+The Airline Ticket Protector Plan covers travel and baggage delays, non-refundable airline tickets, and missed connections.
 If you go to their website and select the state you reside in, you can find out what you can be covered for.